thedankoe/sitebird/src/posts/why-seo-is-so-important/why-seo-is-so-important-for-small-businesses-in-2019.md

 - Backlinks from relevant domains to boost authority, this requires quality content in order for a page to link to your content.
 - Finding the right keywords to target your businesses audience, these keywords need to convert, general keywords won't cut it.
 - Creating content according to targeted keywords, this gives a customer a specific page to find the information they were looking for.
-- Optimizing web pages to rank on Google, think copywriting, keywords, and information architecture.
+- Optimizing web pages to rank on Google.
+Think copywriting, keywords, and information architecture.

-There's a ton of things that can affect SEO, these are just the basics.
-[Our packages make this process simple for you and can fit any budget](https://www.seo-bird.com/services).

 ## Why is SEO important for you as a small business owner?